 Until recently, the only source of near-term climate change information available to the interested users for assessing the impact of climate change on the crop yield and crop productivity were climate projections (referred to as non-initialized climate simulations, in this report).
 These projections provide a future outlook on the evolution of the Earth's climate system, covering a continuous temporal period ranging from the past century to the end of this century (or beyond).
 The evolution of a climate system represented in such simulations are solely driven by prescribed changes in the atmospheric composition and other external forcings.
-Over the course of the last few years, initialized decadal climate predictions have been made available for users as a potential source of near-term climate information with the aim of supporting climate-related decisions in key societal sectors such as agriculture.
+Over the course of the last few years, initialized decadal climate information with the aim of supporting climate-related decisions in key societal sectors such as agriculture.
 These decadal predictions are initialized with observation-based data and then run for a decade or so under the influence of contemporaneous changing external forcings, similar to climate projections (for instance, with increasing greenhouse-gas concentration).

-In this context, the study aims to explore the usage of these recent decadal predictions and illustrate the added-value of initialized predictions over non-initialized climate simulations for building a reliable climate service for agricultural needs on a multi-annual to decadal timescale.
-This document is organized as follows: section 2 provides the details of the dataset (both the models and observations) used and describes the specifics of the decadal forecast system simulations that are considered in this study.
-Section 3 describes the bias-adjustment technique applied to the decadal predictions, the steps to compute agro-climatic indices and the Pearson correlation used to assess the forecast quality of the predictions.
-Section 4 presents the predictive skill of the initialized decadal predictions and the added-value it holds over non-initialized simulations.
-This document concludes with a set of recommendations for the operationalization of these forecasts, discuss the possibility of generating a service for the agriculture sector and suggest the way forward in the context of the Coupled Model Intercomparison Project 6 (CMIP6).
+In this context, the present collaboration between JRC and BSC aims to explore the usage of these recent decadal predictions and illustrate the added-value of initialized predictions over non-initialized climate simulations for building a reliable climate service for agricultural needs on a multi-annual to decadal timescale.
+Two deliverables were planned for this project.
+The first deliverable provided the synthesis of the state-of-the-art knowledge on multiannual to decadal climate predictability and prediction, and summarized the current use of decadal climate predictions in a climate service context, in particular for applications relevant to the agriculture sector.
+This report was submitted to the JRC on June 26th 2018 under the name "Overview of near-term decadal climate prediction and its applications".
+The current report corresponds to the second deliverable (due on M12), in which we present the forecast quality assessment of a few selected agro-climatic indices using initialized decadal predictions at the multi-annual time scale.
+In addition, we present an illustration of the improvement in predictive skill of these indices in initialized predictions compared to noninitialized simulations.
+Finally, we conclude this study by including a set of recommendations for the operationalization of these forecasts, discuss the possibility of generating a service for the agriculture sector and suggest the way forward in the context of the Coupled Model Intercomparison Project 6 (CMIP6).

-2. Data
+2.Data